 Sliding Rock - closed until the end of 2021 due to excessive debris in the pool at the base of the slide - a natural water slide area off 276 set up by the US Forest Service - kid friendly - a fee is required during the summer months, but not in the off season

-waterfall on Looking Glass Creek right next to the road just before FR475B - there are several along a 2 mile stretch
+waterfalls on Looking Glass Creek right next to the road just before FR475B - there are several along a 2 mile stretch